neilmcfayden/project2/README.md

 - <img width="1190" alt="Screenshot 2022-02-21 at 18 35 12" src="https://user-images.githubusercontent.com/94930059/155010498-1fd77724-af41-4d06-8f02-d35468ee9c6b.png">
 - After having all the currencies displayed separately on our page we moved to getting single crypto currency and display it in a card.
 We had to use the same if statement in order to fulfil our get request without any issues.
 - <img width="1190" alt="Screenshot 2022-02-21 at 18 38 12" src="https://user-images.githubusercontent.com/94930059/155010831-37cf56c8-6dc4-4265-aa8a-c62e62f53bad.png">
-- Our API did not have lots of information or any kind of logos to display so we had to make the most of it and style a bit in order not to look too empty and boring.
+- Our API did not have lots of information or any kind of logos to display so we had to make the most of it and style a bit in order not to look too empty or boring.

-#### Challenges for day 1
+#### Challenges for day 2
 - When we request a certain information from the API, like for example the price, current market cap or supply, we were receiving a huge long number which we had to round and add commas in order be more understandable.
-After some Google-ing we found the following (function below) that helped us display our large numbers properly.
+- After some Google-ing we found the following (function below) that helped us display our large numbers properly.
 - <img width="451" alt="Screenshot 2022-02-21 at 18 51 36" src="https://user-images.githubusercontent.com/94930059/155012238-4fd27ebf-2e42-4f32-a8d8-565b8b1bcc02.png">
 - We then used .toFixed() method that formats a number using fixed-point notation.
 - <img width="896" alt="Screenshot 2022-02-21 at 18 55 10" src="https://user-images.githubusercontent.com/94930059/155012587-6ab56061-d9a8-4c02-931d-01db9d356dcf.png">
 - We applied some styling using React Bootstrap to all the pages and made our website mobile friendly.
 - ![Screenshot 2022-02-21 at 18 59 35](https://user-images.githubusercontent.com/94930059/155013022-55eff287-7b14-4cf2-9ff1-547bf49785b1.png)

+## Wins
+- Learnt to use React for the first time to build an app from scratch and to set up an application with multiple components.
+- It was my first time pair coding on any project and I learnt a lot about collaborating, communcating and planning.
+- First time doing a hackathon-style project and working under time pressure.

+## Future wish list
+- Adding a Login and Register options where user can create an account and save their favourite crypto currencies and access them faster at any time
+- Add more content and visuals to keep the users engaged

 ## Author info